AndreyKozlov1984/demospreadsheet/ARCHITECTURE.md

 We store a list of dependencies for every cell, still yet if we update any cell it easier to exportAsArray whole spreadsheet than to get a list of all dependencies (next step)

-UI PArt - simple react app, nothing special puppeteer test - a very primitive test, in future would use data-id="J1" instead of number of the cell
+PART 2 -  the UI Part - simple react app, nothing special puppeteer test - a very primitive test, in future would use data-id="J1" instead of number of the cell